List of Norwegian cabinets

-This is a list of Norwegian governments with parties and Prime Ministers.
+This is a list of Norwegian cabinets with parties and Prime Ministers.
 Within coalition governments the parties are listed according to parliamentary representation with the most popular party first.
 The Prime Ministers' parties are italicized.

 Governments

 Between 1814 and 1884

 With exception of the Cabinet of 1814, that was appointed by the then Crown-Prince of Denmark, Christian Fredrik, all the cabinets were appointed by the King of Sweden, who was also King of Norway.